datacite/schema-docs/docs/appendices/appendix_1/contributorType.rst

 DataCollector
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** erson/institution responsible for finding or gathering/collecting data under the guidelines of the author(s) or Principal Investigator (PI)
+**Description:** erson/institution responsible for finding or gathering/collecting data under the guidelines of the author(s) or Principal Investigator (PI).

 **Usage Notes:** May also be used when crediting survey conductors, interviewers, event or condition observers, or persons responsible for monitoring key instrument data.